snimmagadda1/s11a.com/content/12-10-2019/index.md

 ## Route53 -> Netlify DNS
 I think parts of Netlify's docs are a perfect example of when minimal is too minimal, but their [migration docs](https://docs.netlify.com/domains-https/netlify-dns/) do a decent enough job explaining the process for a number of migration methods.
 In my case, I wanted to keep AWS as my registrar but use Netlify's DNS service.
 From reading  some of their suggested migration strategies, this seemed the easiest way to get started hosting.

-I choose to use [Netlify DNS](https://www.netlify.com/blog/2017/12/19/an-easier-way-to-manage-domains-and-dns-on-netlify/) (still in beta), so there was really only a few steps to get the site up at a custom domain:
+I started with [Netlify DNS](https://www.netlify.com/blog/2017/12/19/an-easier-way-to-manage-domains-and-dns-on-netlify/) (still in beta), so there was really only a few steps to get the site up at a custom domain:

 1. Add the domain to Netlify
 2. Update AWS Route53 hosted zone (NS, SOA)